 2. Consider currency exchange and cost in transit:

-When buying a yacht in another country, you’ll almost certainly have to deal with currency exchange.
+When buying a yacht overseas, you’ll almost certainly have to deal with currency exchange.
 The value of a foreign currency might change by the minute, costing you a lot of money.
 To avoid this, a foreign exchange specialist such as NewbridgeFX can help you protect against exchange rate volatility.
 You may also have to return to the UK with your new boat.
 More power to you if you sail it yourself, but you’ll most likely be paying for shipment or a crew to sail it for you.
 To avoid unpleasant surprises, factor these possibilities into your price range.

 3. Always get help from a broker: